 One example of application of ergonomics is a Japanese factory that started to make protective gowns.
 A worker noted that it is difficult to bend forward to reach for the edge of the material when folding it.
 She suggested that having two people to fold the sheets would make the task faster and easier, increasing the efficiency even when double the labor cost is taken into account.

 As a result, the company was able to increase speed significantly.
-Watch the video for this and other great examples of increasing production efficiency:

 The learning curve

 The learning curve, also called the experience curve, basically means that experienced staff performs faster.
 While experience automatically increases with hours spent at performing the task, there are also ways to help it:

 - Increasing specialization.
 People work faster when they perform the same task all the time.
 However, be careful not to specialize too much.
 The downside of this is a lack of motivation and inflexibility.

 - Decreasing turnover.
 One great example of this is one of our clients, who created a bonus system around OEE to motivate workers.